ya61sen/MB-SupCon-cont/README.md

 *(Note: the best combination of hyperparameters are chosen based on the hyperparameter tuning result.)*

 b.
-Output and save corresponding feature embedding in the representation domain;
+Output and save corresponding feature embeddings in the representation domain;

 c.
-Make predictions of different covariates based on MB-SupCon-cont embeddings and original data, and calculate the average prediction RMSE on testing datasets from multiple training-validation-testing splits;
+Make predictions of different covariates based on MB-SupCon-cont embeddings and original data, and calculate the average prediction RMSE on testing data from multiple training-validation-testing splits;

 d.
 Generate scatter plots on lower-dimensional space by PCA.